 KATE ROBINSON: Lobbyist, Gallo & Robinson, LLC

 The state budget process is complicated and navigating it can be a challenge.
 How do you build consensus on budget items?
+How do you have your priorities heard?
 Is there any room for a new allocation in this challenging budget environment?
-These panelists will explain the state budget process, including state agency proposals, the Governor’s Budget Proposal, the Appropriations Committee Public Hearings and Budget they vote on.
-They will also discuss leadership negotiations, legislative consideration and the Governor’s signature.
+These panelists will explain the state budget process, including state agency proposals, the Governor’s budget proposal, the Appropriations Committee public hearings, and beyond.

 SESSION IV -- 2:40pm - 3:40pm